 We were both engulfed by a very muted euphoria, as our littlest boy was deemed “unremarkable”.

-But I suppose we’ll find out. we love him in spite of the lack of interest he’s inspired.
+I suppose we’ll find out.
+We love him in spite of the lack of interest he’s inspired.

 We’ll take that.